While home-grown vegetables are good news, home-grown flowers are magic. Follow our guide on how to grow flowers to cut for arrangements

 There is still time to plant garden lilies in the cutting rows for the upcoming season but with most spring-flowering bulbs it is a case of noting in your diary – about September – that you should be scanning the catalogues and putting in your order.
 It is worth buying wholesale – for years I have bought my bulbs from Parker’s wholesale division (www.dutchbulbs.co.uk).
 It is the bargain way to make sure you have plenty of flowers for summer vases and armfuls to give away.

 High on my list for next spring will be daffodils.
 Flashy but frostproof, surprisingly robust in a spring gale, rabbit-proof, sheep-proof and deer-proof, they are beautiful in a vase on a bright, cold day.
 Related narcissi are often scented, too.
 Take note this month as new varieties come into bloom, especially the “orchids” with colourful split coronas.
 They look wonderful in the house although often thought to be outlandish in the open garden.

 SOW AND HOE

-Meanwhile, there is still time to make a big success of the 2014 cut-flower season.
+Meanwhile, there is still time to make a big success of thIS cut-flower season.
 When you see the first weed seedlings poking up their heads and reminding you to get out the hoe, they are also a reminder to sow a few rows of this season’s hardy annuals.
 Sunflowers, sweet peas, larkspur and marigolds are the traditional house-brightening flowers of summer.